 TRUST IN TURBULENCE

 If you’ve ever flown, you can probably relate.
-One moment the flight is smooth.
+One moment, the flight is smooth.
 The plane is steady.
 The skies seem calm.
 Then, without warning, the aircraft suddenly drops.
 Your stomach tightens.
 Your hands grip the armrest.
 The cabin grows quiet, and everyone is reminded they’re not in control.

 Maybe the winds shifted.
 Maybe the temperature changed.
 Maybe the plane hit a pocket of unstable air.
 Whatever the cause, it only takes a moment for a smooth flight to become a bumpy ride.

-That’s flying.
-And, to be sure, that’s life.
+And to be sure, that’s life.

 For me, one of those moments came this week when I received the awful phone call that my aging father had been found unresponsive in his bedroom and was being rushed to the hospital with a life-threatening medical crisis.
 For you, it may be something altogether different.
 Maybe it’s the news of a shocking diagnosis.
 Maybe it’s the sudden loss of a loved one or friend.
 Maybe it’s an unexpected change in employment, finances, family, or health.